chips5k/challenge-booking-uploader/README.md

 ## Additional required features

 What needs to be added / changed:
-- The app needs to read and parse the provided `.csv` file when uploaded via the file input (dropzone).
+- The app needs to read and parse the provided `.csv` file when submitted via the file input (dropzone).
 - The app needs to identify new bookings parsed from this file that overlap with existing bookings.
 - The app needs to visualise the existing bookings in a timeline instead of a list (i.e. as segments that are positioned based on their start time and have a width based on their duration).
 - The app needs to show a similar timeline for the new bookings parsed from the file that shows which new bookings overlap with existing bookings (perhaps colour these bookings differently).